Circular dichroism in high-order harmonic generation: Heralding topological phases and transitions in Chern insulators: Linear field scaling of the high harmonic cut-off

 Figures~\ref{LinearScaling}(a,b) show the results for the total harmonic emission $I_{\rm HHG}(\omega)=\omega^2 \left[|J^{(x)}(\omega)|^2+|J^{(y)}(\omega)|^2\right]$ of the trivial and nontrivial topological phases.
 First, we see a clear linear cut-off in terms of the laser strength for the topological trivial case.
 This tendency is in very good agreement with the pioneering experimental observation of Ref.~\citealp{GhimireNatPhy2011} and the theoretical confirmation by Vampa et al.\ in Refs.~\citealp{VampaPRL2014,VampaPRB2015}.
 In the case of the topological phase, we observe a linear cut-off scaling as a function of the laser field strength, similar to the trivial one.

-We also depict, in Figs.~\ref{LinearScaling}(c,d), the corresponding intra-band harmonic emissions for trivial and non trivial phases, via the group and anomalous velocity emissions.
-We find the intra-band for the topological emission seems to exhibit a much larger intensity yield than the trivial phase (though the coupling between the two also needs to be considered in more detail~\cite{GoldePRB2008}).
-This is expected since the topology will show up clearly in the intra-band currents via the anomalous velocity, as demonstrated by the analytical considerations from Eqs.~(\ref{eqn:intra2}-\ref{eqn:intraTopoloy1}).
+We also depict, in Figs.~\ref{LinearScaling}(c,d), the corresponding intra-band harmonic emissions for trivial and { nontrivial phases}, via the group and anomalous velocity emissions.
+We find {that the intra-band case} for the topological emission seems to exhibit a much larger intensity yield than the trivial phase (though the coupling between the two also needs to be considered in more detail~\cite{GoldePRB2008}).

 In contrast, Figs.~\ref{LinearScaling}(e,f) show that, for our excitation conditions, the inter-band contributions for the trivial and topological phases dominate around the plateau and cut-off in comparison to intra-band emissions.
 One therefore needs to carefully consider and analyze the inter-band mechanism for high nonlinear emission, i.e.\ $\mathrm{HO}>5^{\rm th}$, and not uniquely the intra-band mechanism.
-Figs.~\ref{LinearScaling2}(a,b) show the relative asymmetry between the inter-band and intra-band currents for trivial and topological phases.
-The latter show clearly that the inter-band mechanism is largely dominant for the plateau and the cut-off of the HHG spectrum.
-This is an important observation since, for instance, retrieving the Berry curvature from a measurement scheme, will require the ability to distinguish between intra-band and inter-band emission mechanisms.